How to Secure Your PHP VPS: Essential Security Tips

 • Remove unused plugins or libraries.

-• Lock down dependencies in composer.json to prevent unexpected updates.
+• Lock down dependencies composer.json to prevent unexpected updates.

 Extra Pro Tip: Secure Your Deployment